Not-A-Builder/DL-PyTorch/README.md

 * [Intro to Recurrent Networks (Time series & Character-level RNN)](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/recurrent-neural-networks): Recurrent neural networks are able to use information about the sequence of data, such as the sequence of characters in text; learn how tom implement these in PyTorch for a variety of tasks.
 * [Embeddings (Word2Vec)](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/word2vec-embeddings): Implement the Word2Vec model to find semantic representations of words for use in natural language processing.
 * [Sentiment Analysis RNN](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/sentiment-rnn): Implement a recurrent neural network that can predict if the text of a moview review is positive or negative.
-* [Attention](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/attention): Implement attention and apply it to annotation vectors.
+* [Attention](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/attention): Implement the attention and apply it to annotation vectors.

 ### Generative Adversarial Networks